Loading...

 • Three-candle pattern.

-• Last candle is Strong bullis.
+• Last candle is a Strong bullis.

 Psychology: Bears try to dominate early, but exhaustion sets in.
-Then bulls step in, not just cautiously but decisively.
+Then the bulls step in, not just cautiously but decisively.

 Ideal Location: At the tail-end of a downtrend, especially when momentum indicators show oversold conditions.